ComposableFi/composable-vm/mantis/blackbox/README.md

 Blackbox is not interactive regarding transactions.

+I doubt https://github.com/fetchai/cosmpy is good to get data as it lacks all shapes, so solution will be if need very specific direct chain data(rare), will talk to indexer team or spawn simple mantis-data (written in cosmrs) server to fetch it.
+But I hope it will not be needed.

 ### Sandbox

 All data getting to be here.
 So that research can get current state of data just immediately to run numerics and debug.